 The last stop on our road trip around the Black Forest was Freiburg, a medieval university town on the edge of the forest, and one of the greenest cities in the world.

-Our host told us about a restaurant on top of the hill, and recommended we walk there.
-We asked how long the walk was, if we should drive, still not in tune with this new way of thinking.
+Our host told us about a restaurant on top of the hill and recommended we walk there.
+We asked how long the walk was and if we should drive, still not in tune with this new way of thinking.
 She told us it would take longer to drive than it would to walk.

 So off we set in the orange-tinted sunlight, past the organic farms, run cooperatively by the community, the farm animals and horses, through a field, and all of a sudden we were in… a vineyard?!

 The Freiburg Foundation Winery has been owned by the Heiliggeistspitalstiftung (a hospital for elderly care) since the Middle Ages.
 Those in need would donate their vineyards to the hospital in exchange for care.
 The wine was pressed in the hospital, of which there is documentation dating back to 1298.

 We kept climbing up the hill, amongst the vines, and all of a sudden we saw a building on the top of the hill.
 The Jesuitenschloss (Jesuit Castle) – home of the Freiburg Foundation Winery and with a view overlooking the whole city.
 For dinner, spätzle, and of course, wine from the vineyard we had just walked through.